Video & Media

 Fast.io features

-Share 2TB+ of daily footage securely without downloads.
-Fast.io lets your team review dailies from anywhere with instant HLS streaming.
+Share terabytes of daily footage securely without downloads.
+Fast.io lets your team review dailies from anywhere with instant HLS streaming, frame-accurate comments, and no per-seat fees.